jlimsy/retrogram/README.md

 ## **_NOW WITH ENHANCED FEATURES!_**

-- 🏞️ Generate beautiful photo collages with a drag and drop feature,
+- 🏞️ Generate beautiful polaroids,
 - ✏️ Captivate your followers by formatting inspiring captions,
 - 🎉 Stay up to date with the latest trends on your feed!